|Nutrition Facts (per serving)|

 Gather the ingredients.

-Add 2/3 teaspoon of maple syrup into a short rocks glass.
-Then add 3 dashes of apple bitters, half an ounce of apple pie liqueur, and 1 3/4 ounces apple brandy.
+Add the maple syrup to a short rocks glass.
+Then add the apple blossom bitters, apple pie whiskey, and apple brandy.

 Place a large ice rock into the glass and stir until cold, about 10 seconds.